A2Amir/Dataset-Analysis-for-Housing-Prices-Prediction/README.md

 6. Correlation and Causation:

     * Correlation: a measure of the extent of interdependence between variables.

     * Causation: the relationship between cause and effect between two variables.
   <pre>
-  It is important to know the difference between these two and that correlation does not imply causation.
-  Determining correlationis much simpler  the determining causation as causation may require independent experimentation.
+  It is important to know the difference between these two and that correlation does not imply causation.Determining correlationis much simpler  the determining causation as causation may require independent experimentation.
   </pre>
     * Pearson Correlation: The Pearson Correlation measures the linear dependence between two variables X and Y. The resulting                                 coefficient is a value between -1 and 1